Rhinoplasty Computer Simulation

 Now let's look at her profile views:

-Here on the patient's preoperative view on the left one can see a bump on the bridge and over-projected tip.
+On the patient's preoperative view on the left one can see a bump on the bridge and over-projected tip.
 The computer morphing simulation on the middle pane shows the proposed changes and the far right photo shows the 13 month postoperative result in which the patient has a straighter profile line, de-projected tip and reduced columellar show.

 Some surgeons produce overly ambitious computer morphs that, while aesthetically desirable, may be technically unrealistic or even surgically impossible!
 Therefore, a reputable surgeon will avoid morphs that depict surgically improbable or risky changes.
 Dr. Lamperti finds it vital to avoid overselling rhinoplasty surgery with unrealistic or deceptive computer imaging.
 Importantly, even a realistic digital morph is difficult to replicate exactly in the operating room and no reputable surgeon will ever guarantee a specific surgical result.
 However, a final result that resembles the computer imaging is often attained in skillful hands, especially when the computer imaging is conducted in a conscientious and realistic manner.